-The following charts present a summary of the Implementation Plan projects that require funding, what the funds would be spent on, cost estimates, probable sources of funding, and project status.
+The following charts present a summary of the Implementation Plan projects that require funding, sources of funding, and status at this time. what the funds would be spent on, cost estimates, probable sources of funding, and project status.
 Funding estimates focus on local funding needed to accomplish projects, with the assumption that state and federal funding may also be necessary for many projects.
 The financial projections included here are based on current data and understanding and are subject to ongoing refinement and adjustment as circumstances change, consistent with policy direction from the Whatcom County Council.

+The financial projections included here are based on current data and understanding and are subject to ongoing refinement and adjustment as circumstances change.
 The actualization of each project depends on multiple factors including funding, ability to hire needed staff, organizational capacity, and external forces including competing community needs.
 The project status is a representation of the Administration's certainty of being able to initiate the project in the next 1-3 years given the balance of these factors.